-- you have completed the World Languages component of the CLAS General Education Program in high school or by any other acceptable means except through college-level language study
+- you have completed the fourth level World Languages component of the CLAS Core General Education Program in high school or by any other acceptable means except through college-level language study

-- you have taken the placement test in the desired FLIP language (you must take this prior to enrolling in a FLIP course).
+- you have taken the World Languages Placement Test in the desired FLIP language (you must take this prior to enrolling in a FLIP course).